dongsikshin/udcv_api_en/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to uDCV API Doc's documentation!
+Welcome to uDCV Developer Guide
 ========================================

 Introduce
 ==========

-This documentation discuss uDCV API, the following topic are included:
+This documentation provides guidelines on interact with uDCV thought API, the following API topic are included:

   * :ref:`API Concepts <api-concepts-label>`
   * :ref:`Command line API <api-cmd-label>`